-We are highly dependent upon the principal members of our management team, especially our Chief Executive Officer, Dr. Irach Taraporewala, our Vice President of Business Development and CFO, Sam Backenroth, and our Chief Medical Officer, Dr. Jason Slakter, as well as our directors.
+We are highly dependent upon the principal members of our management team, especially Dr. Irach Taraporewala, Sam Backenroth, and Dr. Jason Slakter, as well as our directors.
 A loss of any of these personnel may have a material adverse effect on aspects of our business and clinical development and regulatory programs.
-We have employment agreements with Dr. Taraporewala and Mr. Backenroth and a consulting agreement with Dr. Slakter.
-Although these agreements include a non-competition covenant, the applicable noncompetition provisions can be difficult and costly to monitor and enforce.
-The loss of any of these persons' services would adversely affect our ability to develop and market our products and obtain necessary regulatory approvals.
+The loss of any of these persons' services might adversely affect our ability to develop and market our products and obtain necessary regulatory approvals.